 Following digital and ICT-enabled banking delivery channels are provided by banks in Nepal:

-This service allows customers to perform their banking operations by using mobile hand-held device.
-Message transfer is typically sent via SMS from mobile hand-held device to bank’s system.
-Typical services offered by this service are fund transfer, account information view, communication with the bank, bill payment and mobile Top Up, among others.
+This service allows customers to perform their banking operations by using a mobile hand-held device.
+Message transfer is typically sent via SMS from a mobile hand-held device to the bank’s system.
+Typical services offered by this service are fund transfer, account information view, communication with the bank, bill payment, and mobile Top Up, among others.
 Laxmi Bank Limited first started this service in Nepal in 2004 and now most of the class “A” banks offer this service.
 As of mid-September 2018, there are 50,86,069 mobile banking customers in Nepal.